Tip Pool vs Tip Out (When to Switch and When Not To)

 Tip out tends to win when:

 1. Sectioned service with individual accountability.
-Each server has their own section, runs their own service, owns their guest relationships.
+Each server owns a section, runs their own service, and owns the relationship with every guest in it.
+Your good night is yours, and so is your bad one.

 4. Transparent payouts are operationally easier.
-Some concepts find pool math harder to explain than tip-out math (which is just a flat percentage of sales).
+Plenty of operators find pool math harder to explain than a flat tip-out percentage off sales.
+If your team can’t follow the math, they assume they’re getting robbed.

 The four-question switch test #

-Considering switching from one to the other?
-Ask these four questions in order.
+Thinking about switching one way or the other?
+Walk these four questions in order, no skipping.

 1. Are you taking a tip credit?
-If yes, BOH inclusion in pool is off the table.
-If you want BOH included, you must give up the tip credit (and absorb the labor cost increase).
+If yes, BOH in the pool is off the table.
+Want them in?
+You give up the tip credit and you eat the labor cost that comes with it.

 3. Do high performers want to earn variance?
-If servers want their good nights to feel good (and their bad nights to be theirs to own), tip out is the answer.
-If servers want consistent earnings, pool is the answer.
+If your servers want their great nights to actually feel great, and they’ll own the rough ones too, tip out is your answer.
+If they’d rather know what’s landing in their pocket every shift, pool it.

 4. Can you explain the math in 90 seconds?
-Whichever structure you can explain clearly to a new hire is the right structure.
-A complex pool with weights, points, and exceptions is harder to maintain than a simple sales-based tip out.
+Whatever you can explain clean to a brand-new hire is the right structure, period.
+A pool with weights and points and three exceptions is a nightmare to maintain compared to a flat sales-based tip out.
+Complexity isn’t sophistication.
+It’s just future arguments you scheduled for yourself.

 Compliance flags either way #

 - No managers in tips, ever.
-Strict FLSA rule.
+Hard FLSA rule, no exceptions, don’t get cute with it.

 - Tip records.
-Keep records for at least 3 years.
-Servers report their tips.
-POS tracks tip-outs.
+Keep them at least 3 years.
+Servers report their tips, the POS tracks the tip-outs, and you keep the paper.

 - Notice requirements.
-Workers must know the structure in writing before they start.
+Workers have to know the structure in writing before they clock their first shift.

 - No employer skim.
-The operator cannot take any portion of tips for any reason.
-Credit card fees on tips can be deducted in some states; check yours.
+The operator can’t take a single cent of tips for any reason, ever.
+Credit card fees on tips can be deducted in some states, so check yours before you assume.

 What this looks like in the calculator #

-The tip pool calculator on this site runs both structures and shows side-by-side what each looks like for a given shift.
-It includes the FLSA compliance flags for BOH inclusion and manager exclusion.
-Use it to model a transition before announcing the change.
+The tip pool calculator on this site runs both structures and lays them side by side for a given shift.
+It flags the FLSA stuff too, BOH inclusion and manager exclusion.
+Model the transition there before you announce a thing to your staff, because once you say it out loud you own it.

 What to do today #